 Prescribing is another significant financial challenge for the IJB, with the increasing elderly population having a direct impact on growth.
-In addition, unanticipated increases in the price of medicines in 2018/19 are expected to continue in 2019/20.
+In addition unanticipated increases in the price of medicines in 2018/19 are expected to continue in 2019/20.
+This will be.
 Therefore despite a significant programme of efficiencies driven through the Quality Safety and Efficiency Programme (QSEP) and allocation of additional funding, an overspend is still predicted for 2019/20.

-The IJB have hosting responsibility for Inpatient Mental Health services and whilst any overspend is shared across the three IJBs in Tayside, the IJB have strategic responsibility to deliver a financially sustainable service.
-An overspend is predicted again for 2019/20 with anticipated savings from approved transformation plans not delivered as expected.
+Perth and Kinross IJB have hosting responsibility for Inpatient Mental Health services and whilst any overspend is shared across the three IJB's in Tayside, Perth and Kinross IJB have strategic responsibility to deliver a financially sustainable service.
+An overspend if predicted again for 2019/20 with anticipated savings from approved transformation plans not been delivered as expected.
 Under new leadership, but facing significant challenges, a revised service model across General Adult Psychiatry and Learning Disabilities is being developed.
 This new model must support workforce and financial sustainability in the medium term.
 A new Mental Health Alliance across Tayside is being established which will ensure joint collaboration to deliver effective and affordable services.